Longbridge Platinum - Jumbo Reverse Mortgage

 For information on how we collect and use personal information, please see our Privacy Notice.

-If you own a home or condo valued at $400,000 or higher, Longbridge Platinum can help you unlock a substantial portion of your home equity.
-It’s a private reverse mortgage program (not insured by the Federal Housing Administration) that allows you to access more available funds as compared to a traditional Home Equity Conversion Mortgage (HECM).
+If you own a high-value home or condo, Longbridge Platinum can help you unlock a substantial portion of your home equity.
+It’s a private jumbo reverse mortgage program (not insured by the Federal Housing Administration) that allows you to access more available funds as compared to a traditional Home Equity Conversion Mortgage (HECM).
 It’s competitive with many forward mortgages and HELOC programs, with more flexibility—and no monthly mortgage payments required.2 It could help you live the retirement of your dreams.

 Why Longbridge Platinum Line of Credit is the ideal HELOC substitute for seniors.